axelerant/testimonials-widget/README.md

 Support
 -------

 This is a developer's portal for Testimonials Widget by Michael Cannon and should not be used for support.
-Please visit the [support forums](http://wordpress.org/support/plugin/testimonials-widget).
+Please visit the [Testimonials Widget Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, offering ideas, or getting support.

 Contributions
 -------------